gregology/gregology.github.io/_posts/2008-11-30-arrived-in-solomon-islands.md

   - Army
   - Travel
 ---
-I&#8217;ve arrived in the Solomon Islands today and swam to the the air conditioned coach.
+I've arrived in the Solomon Islands today and swam to the the air conditioned coach.
 After an annoyling long tour of GBR we setup camp in an air conditioned room.